ar3balaji/restclient-sip/README.md

 ##### Github: https://github.com/balajisuiaji474/restclient-sip

 ## Abstract
 Build a RESTful interface to a SIP application server so that one can access SIP services from web clients.
-For example, "/login" could represent a list of currently logged in users, and doing a "GET /login/{email}" gets the contact information of a user identified by that email, "PUT /login/{email}" does a registration with the SIP system, and "DELETE /login/{email} does un-registration.
+For example, "/login" represent a list of currently logged in users, and doing a "GET /login/{email}" gets the contact information of a user identified by that email, "PUT /login/{email}" does a registration refresh with the SIP system, and "DELETE /login/{email} does un-registration.
 Similarly, "/user/{email}" can represent the user profile and "/user/{email}/messages" could represent user's voice/video messages.
 Anyone could do a "POST /user/{email}/messages" but only the owner could retrieve his messages using "GET /user/{email}/messages".

 Finally, "/call" could represent a list of currently active or scheduled conferences, where you can join a call using "POST /call/{call-id}" with your email and session information, disconnect from the call using "DELETE /call/{call- id}/{your-participant-id}".
 As a first step, will build simple SIP application server with user profile, registration, and messages functions.
 Then will define and implement various RESTful APIs so that the server can also be accessed from a browser or web clients.